labilezhu/istio-insider-en/docs/source/dev-istio/dev-istio-proxy/debug-istio-proxy/debug-istio-proxy.md

-# Debugging Envoy sidecar C++ code in an Istio mesh
+# Remote debugging an Envoy sidecar running in an Istio mesh by lldb at C++ source code level

 ## Introduction